libu40/Recipe-Management/README.md

 Additionally, users should be able to filter available recipes based on one or more of the following
 criteria:

-1. Whether or not the dish is vegetarian
+1. Whether the dish is vegetarian
 2. The number of servings
 3. Specific ingredients (either include or exclude)
 4. Text search within the instructions.